rook/rook/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 | lvm               | `metadataDevice` must be `""`, `osdsPerDevice` must be `1`, and `encryptedDevice` must be `false` | `metadata.name` must not be `metadata` or `wal` and `encrypted` must be `false` |
 | crypt             |                                                                                                   |                                                                                 |
 | mpath             |                                                                                                   |                                                                                 |

+#### Limitations of metadata device
+- If `metadataDevice` is specified in the global OSD configuration or in the node level OSD configuration, the metadata device will be shared between all OSDs on the same node.
+In other words, OSDs will be initialized by `lvm batch`.
+In this case, we can't use partition device.
+- If `metadataDevice` is specified in the device local configuration, we can use partition as metadata device.
+In other words, OSDs are initialized by `lvm prepare`.

 ### Annotations and Labels